celestiaorg/celestia-app/specs/src/specs/resource_pricing.md

 allowing for a gas price of 0, creating the possibility of secondary markets.
 In v2, Celestia introduces a global minimum gas price, a consensus constant, unaffected by individual node configurations.
-Although nodes retain the freedom to increase gas prices locally, transactions that do not meet the global minimum threshold will lead to the entire block being rejected as invalid.
+Although nodes retain the freedom to increase gas prices locally, all transactions in a block must be greater than or equal to the global minimum threshold.
+If a block is proposed that contains a tx with a gas price below the global min gas price, the block will be rejected rejected as invalid.

 ## Estimating PFB cost